 Project plan and activities:

-A module on financial education will be incorporated into the required undergraduate freshman course, “Principle of the Learning Academy (ACAD 101).”
-All sections of ACAD 101 will address financial education at the same point in the semester in order to ensure a common experience and encourage substantive conversations outside of class.
-Resident Learning Coordinators in each freshmen residence will organize “common conversations” in each freshmen residence hall to build upon the discussions in ACAD 101.
-Students who live in the residence halls will also have available an annual, online workshop program, ranging in topics from note-taking to online course software to financial education.
+A module on financial education was incorporated into the required undergraduate freshman course, “Principle of the Learning Academy (ACAD 101).”
+All sections of ACAD 101 address financial education at the same point in the semester in order to ensure a common experience and encourage substantive conversations outside of class.
+Resident Learning Coordinators in each freshmen residence organize “common conversations” in each freshmen residence hall to build upon the discussions in ACAD 101.
+Students who live in the residence halls also have available an annual, online workshop program, ranging in topics from note-taking to online course software to financial education.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.